open-telemetry/oteps/text/trace/0226-sampling-random-traceids.md

 flag](https://w3c.github.io/trace-context/#random-trace-id-flag),
 which is an indicator that 56 bits of true randomness are available for probability sampler decisions.
-As an added benefit, we find that this proposal _also works for Head sampling_, and that when 56 bits of definite randomness are available in the TraceID we can use simpler sampling logic compared with the p-value, r-value approach.
+As an added benefit, we find that this proposal _also works for Head sampling_.

 This proposes to create a specification with support for 56-bit precision consistent Head and Intermediate Span sampling.
 Because